Trenzo55/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type will prints the type of the file named iamafile 13-symbolic_link that does an ls of /bin
-14-copy_html will copy html file from working dir to parent dir 101-clean_emacs will clean all files starting with ~
+14-copy_html will copy html file from working dir to parent dir 101-clean_emacs will clean all files ending with ~ 102-tree will make a number of directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~